 Scrabble Game Scoring

-The player who has no tiles at the end of the game earns the sum of the points on all of the tiles remaining on all of his or her opponents' racks.
-The other players subtract from their point total the sum of the points on the tiles remaining on their own racks.
+The player who has no tiles at the end of the game earns the sum of the points on all of the tiles remaining on all of his opponents' racks.
+The other players subtract from their point total the sum of the points on the tiles remaining on their racks.

 If the game ends because all possible plays have been made, rather than a player using up all of their tiles, each player subtracts the sum of the points on all of the tiles remaining in his or her rack.
 One player's score is not added to another's.

 According to the North American Scrabble Players Association tournament and club play, the player who ends the game earns double the points on all of the tiles remaining on all of his or her opponents' racks.
 The other players subtract nothing from their totals.

 Each letter tile has a number next to it that indicates how many points it is worth.
 Common letters, such as vowels, are worth 1 point, while rare letters such as "Q", "X", and "Z" are worth 8 to 10 points.
 Blank tiles are worth zero points.